Vinay6783/EventKaleidoscope/README.md

 # EventKaleidoscope
-This is a group project for web programming
+This is a group project for web programming and python